Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 4. Build Chorus after lyrics land; keep Weirdness 35–45.

-5. Extend transitions 1–2 bars; add final fade.
+5. Extend transitions 1–2 bars; add a final fade.

 Beat-first